openstack-archive/fuel-plugin-plumgrid/doc/plugin_guide/source/install_guide.rst

    .. image:: images/add_controllers.png
        :width: 80%

 #.
-As described in the Requirements section, configure interfaces on nodes as shown in figure below:
+As described in the Requirements section, configure interfaces on nodes as shown in figure below by clicking on the gear icon:

    .. image:: images/network_config.png
        :width: 80%

 #.
-Navigate to Networks tab and set the appropiate Network Settings for the Public, Storage and Management Networks.
+Navigate to Networks tab and set the appropriate Network Settings for the Public, Storage and Management Networks.
 Click Verify Networks to verify correct configuration.

    .. image:: images/verify_network.png
        :width: 80%

 #.
-Press **Deploy changes** to `deploy the environment <https://docs.mirantis.com/openstack/fuel/fuel-7.0/user-guide.html#deploy-changes>`_.
+Press **Deploy changes** in the Dashboard tab to `deploy the environment <https://docs.mirantis.com/openstack/fuel/fuel-7.0/user-guide.html#deploy-changes>`_.

 #.
-After a succesful deployment.
-The PLUMgrid UI will be accessible on the VIP entered in the PLUMgrid Settings.
+After a succesful deployment, the PLUMgrid UI will be accessible on the VIP entered in the PLUMgrid Settings.
    ::
       https://<PG-VIP>